On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Data

 \subsection{BAO technique}

-The most recent method is the observation of peak in matter correlation function due to baryon acoustic oscillations in the pre-recombination epoch~\citep{Delubac_2015}.
+The most recent method for measuring $H(z)$ at a particular redshift is the observation of peak in matter correlation function due to baryon acoustic oscillations in the pre-recombination epoch~\cite{Delubac_2015}.
 Angular separation of BAO peak, at a redshift $z$, is given by $\Delta\theta=r_{d}/(1+z)D_{A}$, where $r_{d}$ is the sound horizon at drag epoch and $D_{A}$ is the angular diameter distance.
 The redshift separation of BAO peak, at a particular redshift $z$, can be expressed as $\Delta z=r_{d}/D_{H}$, where $D_{H}$ is Hubble distance ($c/H$).
 Measuring the BAO peak position at any redshift $z$, we can obtain $H(z)$ from the determination of $D_{H}/r_{d}$ and $D_{A}/r_{d}$.
 BAO $H(z)$ were measured in the redshift range $0.24 \leq z \leq 2.36$.
-The standard deviations of these BAO $H(z)$ are smaller than DA tecnique.
+The standard deviations of these $H(z)$ measurements using BAO technique are smaller, since this approach encounters low systematic errors in the measurements of $H(z)$.